Animadversio/Animadversio.github.io/_tech_note/Note_on_Optimizer_Development.md

 ## Background

-Here, I state a few technical constraints on Optimizer Development,
+Here, I state a few technical constraints on Optimizer Development, and our way to tackle it.

+* **Neural variability**:
+* **Limited evaluation number**:
+* **High dimensionality of stimuli space**: For visual world and auditory world, the dimensionality for natural inputs are high.
+* **Geometry and topology of the stimuli space**:

+## Methodology

+Many of the existing work on